 Add this paste to the cooked onions and mix well.
 Cook on a gentle flame until the oils are released on the sides in little beads of sweat.
-Gently mixing it from time to time.
+Continue mixing it gently from time to time.
 This will take about 15 minutes.

-Now add the the turmeric, salt and jaggery.
+Now add the turmeric, salt and jaggery.
 Mix well until everything is incorporated.
 Another 15 minutes on low heat.

 Fill the sterilised jars and leave it to cool completely before sealing the tops of the jars.
 Refrigerate up to 3 months.

 Chop the prawns into smaller pieces.
-It is easier to serve it in smaller quantities.
+Condiments are easier to serve in smaller quantities.
 Always use a clean dry spoon.
 This keeps the pickle from spoiling.

-The spice level of this is medium hot, add two more green chillies at a time to turn it up a notch.
+The spice level of this is medium hot, add green chillies to raise the level of spice .